Bryntum

 How to connect and sync Bryntum Gantt to monday.com

-With Bryntum Gantt, you can build superfast and fully customizable Gantt charts with pure JavaScript.
+With Bryntum Gantt, you can build super fast and fully customizable Gantt charts with pure JavaScript.
 You can easily use Bryntum Gantt with React, Vue, or Angular.

 Getting started